Borel–Moore homology

 In topology, Borel−Moore homology or homology with closed support is a homology theory for locally compact spaces, introduced by Armand Borel and John Moore in 1960.
+The applications of the theory can be found largely in the fact that the theory corrects some of the imperfection found in classical homology theories.
+The theory is closely related to the sheaf-theoretic cohomology theory, and is essentially co-cohomology based on sheaf cohomology.

 For reasonable compact spaces, Borel−Moore homology coincides with the usual singular homology.
 For non-compact spaces, each theory has its own advantages.
 In particular, a closed oriented submanifold defines a class in Borel–Moore homology, but not in ordinary homology unless the submanifold is compact.

-Note: Borel equivariant cohomology is an invariant of spaces with an action of a group G; it is defined as $H^*_G(X) = H^*((EG \times X)/G).$ That is not related to the subject of this article.
+(Note: Borel equivariant cohomology is an invariant of spaces with an action of a group G; it is defined as $H^*_G(X) = H^*((EG \times X)/G).$ However, that is not related to the subject of this article.)

 Definition

 There are several ways to define Borel−Moore homology.
 They all coincide for reasonable spaces such as manifolds and locally finite CW complexes.

 Definition via sheaf cohomology

 For any locally compact space X, Borel–Moore homology with integral coefficients is defined as the cohomology of the dual of the chain complex which computes sheaf cohomology with compact support.
 As a result, there is a short exact sequence analogous to the universal coefficient theorem: